fringefilmsoz/SIP/Relay-interface.md

 - a 0.1 microfarad capacitor
 - a bread board, perf board or other support

-you can get them from most electronics parts suppliers.
+You can get them from most electronics parts suppliers.
 For example Adafruit sells a 3 pack of [74HC595 chips](https://www.adafruit.com/products/450) for $2.75.

 The diagram below shows a breadboard layout that supports up to 24 stations.